Feanybarieh/LITA-CLASSS-PROJ/README.md

 ### Project Title: Data analysis on Excel and SQL
 ### Project Overview

-The below analysis aims to show my personal work from the training held by an organization called Incubator Hub.
-The program therefore was named LITA(Ladies in tech Africa)
+The below analysis aims to show my work from the training held by an organization called Incubator Hub.
+The program therefore was named LITA(Ladies in Tec Africa).
+Many try and errors were present in my works during the training and would therefore be portrayed here.

+### Tools Used

 ```sql
 select * from employee tbl
 where salary=5000